-Maybe you’ve heard that Canada officially has two languages: English and French.
-Maybe you’ve heard that Canada is a bilingual country.
-Maybe you’ve heard that the majority of its residents are able to speak both English and French fluently.
+Maybe you’ve heard that Canada officially has two languages: English and French, and that the majority of its residents are able to speak both fluently.
 While the French language in Canada and Francophone culture does have quite a bit of depth to it, English is still trumping French on the Canadian curling rink.

-Se faire chanter la pomme: ‘Singing the apple’- to flirt.
+1. Se faire chanter la pomme (“Singing the apple) – to flirt

-Virer une brosse: ‘brush fire’ (loosely) – to get drunk or go on a bender involving alcohol.
+2. Virer une brosse (“brush fire” [loosely]) – to get drunk or go on a bender involving alcohol

-Origins on this one are a little drunk-goggley, but it may have something to do with the old French word broce meaning wood or undergrowth, like “brush” in English.
-The word broce has the same roots as the word brousse or broussaille (meaning brush or scrub).
-Partir à la broce then meant to go into the brush, or to go hunting.
+Origins on this one are a little drunk-googly, but it may have something to do with the old French word broce meaning wood or undergrowth, like “brush” in English.
+The word brocehas the same roots as the wordbrousseorbroussaille (meaning brush or scrub).
+Partir à la broce then meant to go into the brush or to go hunting.
 Broce then started to take on the meaning of adventure and travel and then eventually over time it turned into adventuring into the world of alcohol and getting completely wasted!

 Each of these expressions is uniquely French Canadian and can come in quite handy when you meet a Quebecois (or Quebecer in English) in life or on your travels.